Live in Mississauga but dine in Toronto, getting across town 60% faster

 A Few Numbers

-The project involves the construction of various elements: the construction of launch and extraction shafts, twin tunnels 6.3 kilometers long and 6.5m in diameter dug with two EPB TBMs, the cladding of the tunnels in prefabricated concrete elements, nine transversal tunnels, end walls for the four future subway stations, as well as a vast program for the transfer and protection of existing services.
-Construction is scheduled to be complete during the second trimester of 2025.
+The project involves the construction of various elements: the construction of launch and extraction shafts, twin tunnels roughly 6 kilometers long and 5.75m in diameter dug with two EPB TBMs, the cladding of the tunnels in prefabricated concrete elements, nine transversal tunnels, end walls for the four future subway stations, as well as a vast program for the transfer and protection of existing services.

 “The operation of the two EPB TBMs will be demanding and challenging both from the geological conditions of the subsoil - ranging from solid shale to weak soil deposits with possible boulders - and from the urban setting environment.
 The company has deployed the best technologies and staff for a successful project, and we are proud to be here."